 To illustrate what can realistically be achieved in a week of Mystery Shopping I found this video account by Demi Donnelly.

 She gives a good indication of what’s involved from the perspective of a beginner.

 From signing up to some of the companies through to sharing her experiences and earnings from the week.

 Demi just signed up to 3 Mystery Shopping companies and took jobs that were available that particular first week.

 She did Mystery Shopping Mon-Friday, a total of just under 8 hours worth of effort.

 She found quicker and easier tasks don’t always pay less.

 Earnings: Around the 14th-minute mark, she summarises her earnings.
-She also could have earnt more if she had completed tasks on Saturday but chose not to.
-Which is a key advantage of Mystery Shopping, working when you want to.
+She also could have earned more if she had completed tasks on Saturday but chose not to.
+This is a key advantage of Mystery Shopping, working when you want to.

 Bear in mind, there are many more Mystery Shopping sites to sign up to and with experience, you’d cherry-pick the best paying jobs for you and increase that hourly rate.
 So the real potential for anyone who wants to earn more is certainly there.

 Sign up to a range of Mystery Shopping sites and Task apps.